vmware-archive/go-reminders/README.md

 A memory only backing can be used for testing or demonstrative purposes.
 The MemDB service is purely in memory and provides no persistence at all, nor distribution of the reminders across go-reminder instances.
 It is intended mainly for testing and development purposes.
-To use that, invote go-reminders similarly to the following:
+To use that, invoke go-reminders similarly to the following:

 ```DBTYPE=mem ./cmd/go-reminders/go-reminders```